schwamborn/me-hugo/content/publication/schwamborn2019.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Proc. of the 23rd Int.
-Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS '15)*, IEEE." publication_short = "In *MASCOTS*"
+publication = "In *Elsevier Performance Evaluation*" publication_short = "In *J. Perf.
+Eval.*"

 # Abstract and optional shortened version.
-abstract = "Human mobility has been shown to be of significant impact on the performance of Opportunistic Networks (OppNets).
-As shown in earlier work, the integration of geographic restrictions is not only a further step to more credibility of OppNet simulative performance evaluation, but also influences relevant metrics, such as contact duration and number of contacts.
-In this paper, we discuss and propose solutions to modeling issues related to geographic restrictions and investigate the impact of the road network underlying the scenario's map extract.
-Inter-Contact Times (ICTs) are not significantly impacted by the diversity in road network structure but considerably shorter and less contacts are reported for Tokyo's dense road network, making it an especially challenging urban scenario for forwarding algorithm performance evaluation." abstract_short = ""
+abstract = "Human mobility has been shown to have a significant impact on the performance evaluation in Opportunistic Networks.
+As shown in previous work, the integration of geographic restrictions is (1) a further step towards more credibility of Opportunistic Network simulative performance evaluation, and (2) influences relevant metrics, such as contact duration and number of contacts.
+In this paper, modeling challenges related to geographic restrictions are in our focus.
+We investigate the impact of the road network underlying the scenario’s map extract.
+The diversity in road network structure has less impact on the Inter-Contact Times but causes considerably shorter and less contacts for dense road networks.
+This makes dense road networks an especially challenging urban scenario for forwarding algorithm performance evaluation.
+As integrating geographic restrictions is an additional effort, we examine the runtime for trace generation and contact computation.
+It increases significantly but should be accepted as a trade-in for more realistic and credible modeling." abstract_short = ""

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.